nasa-itc/afrl-zcu106-gui/README.md

-# JSTAR AFRL QEMU GUI
+# JSTAR AFRL ZCU-106 QEMU GUI
 A GUI written in Python meant to simplify [QEMU](https://github.com/qemu/qemu) setup and usage.
+This fork is to limit scope of GUI to launching the ZCU106 Board model with a limited set of options.

 ## Development